simonorozcoarias/PanTEon/bench_scripts/README.md

 # Benchmarking scripts used in the PanTEon's paper
+This directory contains additional scripts developed and used during the development of the PanTEon framework and the experiments reported in the PanTEon paper.
+These scripts were primarily created to support the evaluation and demonstrate the capabilities of PanTEon, and therefore have not been as extensively tested as the main framework.
+Please use them with caution.
+If you encounter any bugs or unexpected behavior, we would greatly appreciate it if you could report them in the Issues section of this repository.

 ## TE_complete_classifier.py
 Identify TE structural hallmarks and classify consensus sequences as structurally complete or incomplete according to the criteria established by MCHelper (Orozco-Arias et al., 2024), distinguishing intact elements from incomplete or degraded sequences.